-Additionally, the pulmonary artery may become narrowed in the area that the BT shunt, Glenn or Fontan shunts are sewn to the pulmonary artery.
+Additionally, the pulmonary artery may become narrowed in the area that the BTT shunt, Glenn or Fontan shunts are sewn to the pulmonary artery.
 The aorta may have recurrent obstruction, and repair of the aorta carries the risk of injury to the nerve that controls one of the vocal cords.

 Left untreated, children with hypoplastic left heart syndrome usually die in early infancy.
 The long-term outlook is only beginning to be known, as this heart defect used to be fatal.

 Virtually every child with this condition will require heart medicines.
 Depending on the success of surgery, individuals may lead functional lives for the rest of their days.
 Over time, the function of the right ventricle may worsen, and heart transplantation may be needed.

 Children with hypoplastic left heart syndrome require lifelong follow-up appointments with a pediatric cardiologist and ultimately transition to an adult congenital heart disease specialist.

 Problems encountered over time, or known morbidities include:

 Research has shown that it is critically important to have an interstage home monitoring (IHM) program, that includes daily, at home assessments of oxygen saturations and weight between the stage 1 and stage 2 surgeries.
 Patients in an HMP are normally infants – the stage 2 repair, a Glenn, is typically performed between four- and six-months of age.

 Daily home pulse oximeter checks alert the team of any sudden or changing patterns in the oxygenation.
 Daily weight checks tell parents and providers if a child is dehydrated, makes quick medical intervention possible, and decreases the rate of sudden death in this very fragile population of infants.